looqbox/guide/docs/index.md

 To update Looqbox and Looqbox's R package, pull the image's newest version and start a new container.
 For more help about docker commands to stop and update Looqbox, click [here](/z-extras#docker-commands-for-looqbox).

+## First questions

+You can test your newly installed Looqbox by using pre implemented responses (those responses also serve as models for the responses will you implement later!).

+To see the list of available questions/responses, type "que perguntas posso fazer?"

 ## Your first script